IDAES/idaes-pse/docs/property_models/general/eos/ideal.rst

 Component Molar Entropy by Phase
 ---------------------------------

-Component molar entropies by phase are calcuated using the pure component method provided by the users in the property package configuration arguments.
+Component molar entropies by phase are calculated using the pure component method provided by the users in the property package configuration arguments.

 Component Fugacity by Phase
 ---------------------------